-The Arlington County Board today approved a use permit request from Arlington Public Schools (APS) to convert the Education Center on the campus of Washington-Lee (W-L) High School from administrative offices to classroom use.
+The Arlington County Board today approved a use permit request from Arlington Public Schools (APS) to convert the Education Center on the campus of Washington-Liberty (W-L) High School from administrative offices to classroom use.
 The conversion, which is expected to be complete in time for the 2021-22 school year, will create classroom space for up to 600 more students at W-L.

 “Arlington Public Schools has had to get very creative to meet the challenge posed by continued growth in enrollment,” Arlington County Board Chair Christian Dorsey said.
 “The County has worked closely with APS, providing funding, clearing bureaucratic hurdles and streamlining processes to make sure new schools get built in a timely fashion and old schools – or in this case, a former Education Center – can be renovated, expanded or completely converted to make room for more students.”